Pershing Center

-Former arena in Lincoln, Nebraska, U.S.
+Arena in Lincoln, Nebraska, U.S.

 The Pershing Center (originally known as Pershing Auditorium) was a 4,526-seat multi-purpose arena in Lincoln, Nebraska, United States.
 The arena opened on March 10, 1957 and was named after General John J. Pershing.
 Tenants included indoor football teams, Lincoln Capitols, Lincoln Haymakers, and roller derby team No Coast Roller Derby.
 The arena was demolished in August 2023.

 History

 Pershing Center was preceded by Lincoln's first municipal auditorium.
 Owned by Lancaster County and operated by the local chapter of the American Legion, the auditorium opened on February 13, 1900.
 However, on April 16, 1928, the building was destroyed by an accidental fire.
 The auditorium was replaced by a new facility at Tenth and M streets, which opened in March 1930.

 While bond issues to build a city-owned auditorium were passed in 1939 and 1950, the auditorium went through extensive delays, with multiple disputes on which site to develop.
 The auditorium was officially named after General John J. Pershing in 1943.
 Plans were finalized in 1955, and the auditorium began construction later that same year.
 The auditorium officially opened on March 10, 1957.
 On May 4, 1959, a time capsule was placed under the building.
 It was meant to be opened on May 4, 2059.